Patient Leaflet Updated 03-Dec-2019 | Dermal Laboratories Limited

 If you have previously experienced local skin reactions (e.g. contact dermatitis) to any of the ingredients, please talk to your doctor before using this product.

 Use it only on the skin.
-For maximum benefit you should use this product on a regular basis and whenever you shower.
+For maximum benefit you should use this product on a regular basis and as often as required.

-The same instructions apply for all age groups who normally shower:-
+The same instructions apply for all age groups:-

 For use as a soap substitute

-If you forget to use Dermol 200 Shower Emollient
+If you forget to use Dermol 500 Lotion

 Do not worry if you occasionally forget to use it, just carry on using the product as described the next time you require it.